 - Determine your child's readiness.
 Operating an ATV requires the rider to recognize and react to all sorts of potential hazards.
 Factors to consider include the physical, social, emotional, and motor development of your child, as well as the ability to make sound decisions.
-The ATV Safety Institute has a safety booklet (PDF) that includes a readiness checklist to help you make an informed decision about your child's readiness.
+The ATV Safety Institute has a a readiness checklist to help you make an informed decision about your child's readiness.

 - Closely monitor.
 Children on ATVs should be supervised at all times to make sure they are operating them safely.
 If not, you may want to reconsider their ability and judgment to safely operate an ATV.

 - Educate yourself and your child.
 Make sure you both have proper training on how to safely operate an ATV.
 An ATV injury prevention checklist (PDF) can help you get started.

 No matter what your age, riding level, or years of experience operating an ATV, it is always smart to be prepared and remember basic safety rules.
 There's no reason why off-roading can't be an enjoyable experience for everyone.